hCaptcha/hcaptcha-loader/README.md

 ## Legacy Support
-In order to support older browsers, a seperate bundle is generated in which all ES6 code is compiled down to ES5 along with an optional polyfill bundle to extend functionality that is used common to modern browsers.
+In order to support older browsers, a separate bundle is generated in which all ES6 code is compiled down to ES5 along with an optional polyfill bundle.

 - `polyfills.js`: Provides polyfills for features not supported in older browsers.
 - `index.es5.js`: **@hcaptcha/loader** package compiled for ES5 environments.

 ### Import Bundle(s)
-Both bundles generated utilize IIFE format instead of modern importation syntax such as `require` or `esm`.
+Both bundles generated use IIFE format rather than a more modern import syntax such as `require` or `esm`.

 ```js
 // Optional polyfill import